 emissions caused by frequency conversions.

-The boundaries between the OoB domain and the spurious domain are where the OoB limit mask specified in ECC/Recommendation (02)05[2]reaches the spurious emission limit of -100 dBpp according to table 3 of ERC/Recommendation 74-01 [3].
+The boundaries between the OoB domain and the spurious domain are where the OoB limit mask specified in ECC/Recommendation (02)05[2]reaches the spurious emission limit according to table 3 of ERC/Recommendation 74-01 [3].
 This is illustrated in figure 3.

 Figure 4: Definition of OoB and spurious emission domains (Not to scale)